e-kwsm/psi4/doc/sphinxman/source/attic/prog_basissets.rst

-TODO    check that can just pass stirng instead of options.get_str("BASIS") etc.
+TODO    check that can just pass string instead of options.get_str("BASIS") etc.
         make form fn on the fly. do this in pyconstruct instead of inputparser for ordinary (non-block) basis sets?

 //  BasisSet::pyconstruct(mol, key, ?, ?, target)